pombredanne/python-blueprints/doc/source/index.rst

 .. code-block:: python

-  from blueprints import VERTEX

-  pages = graph.index.create('pages', VERTEX)
+  pages = graph.index.create('pages', graph.VERTEX)

 To create an index of edges do this:

 .. code-block:: python

-  from blueprints import EDGE

-  revisions = graph.index.create('revisions', EDGE)
+  revisions = graph.index.create('revisions', graph.EDGE)

 Then you can put vertex in an index using ``put(key, value, element)``: